smalltt/E-39_Indoor_Positioning_System/README.md

 ## EZ-Builder Behavior Control

 The EZ-Builder behavior control for this reference design is very easy to use!
-Simply add an animation frame, click on the pixels, choose the color, and repeat!
-Activate the animations with the click of a mouse button or with code.
+Simply click on the area you'd like the robot to move to and it moves there!

 Link: https://synthiam.com/Software/Manual/Indoor-Positioning-System-17492